 From January 4, 1966, Kawara made a long series of "Date paintings" (the Today series), which consist entirely of the date on which the painting was executed in simple white lettering set against a solid background.
 The date is always documented in the language and grammatical conventions of the country in which the painting is executed (i.e., "26. ÁG.
 1995," from Reykjavik, Iceland, or "13 JUIN 2006," from Monte Carlo); Each year between 63 and 241 paintings were made.
-9

 One Million Years is one of the artist's best-known works about the passage and marking of time.
 It lists each year for the one-million-year period leading up to the artwork's conception and the million years that follow it.
-It is sometimes performed, during which pairs of performers (typically one male and one female for each segment) read dates from each list in order, simultaneously performing One Million Years [Past] and One Million Years [Future]10 detritus of daily life would have been considered bric-a-brac, and as if overnight it became the art of the world, art world.
+It is sometimes performed, during which pairs of performers (typically one male and one female for each segment) read dates from each list in order, simultaneously performing One Million Years [Past] and One Million Years [Future]

+Figure 9.
+Two cartoon illustrations of the conceptual framework for Duchamp's Fountain detritus of daily life would have been considered bric-a-brac, and as if overnight it became the art of the world, art world.
 (A somewhat dumbed down version of the whole affair, but useful nevertheless, in presenting the topic at least).